Siram-Ramesh/Street-Jedi/README.md

 # Street-Fighter
-By Sriram Ramesh, Krisztian Nagy, and Jonathan Iyachi
+By Sriram Ramesh, Krisztian Nagy, and Jonathan Ayache